Does pet insurance cover neutering?

-The most common pets to get neutered are cats and dogs but you are able to get your rabbit neutered to prevent breeding and fighting.
+The most common pets to get neutered are cats and dogs but you can get your rabbit neutered to prevent breeding and fighting.

-There are other alternatives that are less common such as a hysterectomy for females and a vasectomy for males.
+Other alternatives are less common such as a hysterectomy for females and a vasectomy for males.
 However, these procedures only ensure that the animal is no longer able to reproduce, all the hormones will remain.

-If you are unsure on what type of procedure if best for your fury friend, your vet will be able to advise you on the best course of action.
+If you are unsure of what type of procedure is best for your furry friend, your vet will be able to advise you on the best course of action.

 Should I get my pet neutered?

 There are various reasons why you may want to get your pet neutered.
 Some of the most common reasons include: